scrapinghub/web-poet/docs/intro/overrides.rst

     from externally imported packages.

     This enables the :meth:`~.PageObjectRegistry.handle_urls` that annotates
-    the external Page Objects to be properly loadeded.
+    the external Page Objects to be properly loaded.

 Multiple Registry Approach
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The **package-based** approach heavily relies on how the developer organizes the
-files into intuitive hierarchies depending on the nature of the project.
-There
+project modules into intuitive hierarchies depending on the nature of the project.
-might be cases that for some reason, a developer would want to use a **flat
+There might be cases that for some reason, a developer would want to use a **flat
 hierarchy** like this:

 .. code-block::